Section: Week by Week

 Remember, if you feel dizzy or faint, lie down with your head lowered between your knees, take deep breaths and keep snacking to keep those blood sugar levels up.

 Headaches are another very normal symptom of pregnancy, caused by low blood sugar levels.
-Remember to keep snacking and ask your doctor for any pregnancy-safe painkillers
+Remember to keep snacking and ask your doctor for any pregnancy-safe painkillers should you need.

 What’s my baby doing at twelve weeks pregnant?